priyankasoni3795/LEaD/README.md

 # Fog Load Balancing

-This project is a machine simulation of our research work on load balancing in fog computing.
-The problem can be framed as minimizing the total latency of IoT data flows, which involves considering two key components:

-- **Traffic Load at Base Stations**: The communication delay incurred due to congestion at the BSs.
-- **Computing Load at Fog Nodes**: The delay caused by the computational workload of fog nodes.

-When a BS is overloaded with too many IoT devices, the communication latency increases.
-Similarly, when a fog node is heavily burdened, the computing latency increases.
-As IoT devices can be dynamically associated with different BSs (depending on their coverage areas), the challenge is to find an optimal distribution of devices to BSs and fog nodes that minimizes both latencies.
+This project presents a simulation based on our research on Latency and Energy-Aware Secure Load Balancing for Dependent Tasks in IoT-Fog Networks (LEaD).
+The LEaD model implements an efficient load distribution strategy that balances the workload between base stations (BS) and fog nodes (FNs) for both dependent and independent tasks.
+To ensure secure and reliable communication among FNs, we employs Shamir’s secret-sharing scheme with a binary offloading mechanism.
+This approach aims to minimize energy consumption, latency, and outages in a fog network.

-In our work, we consider the load distribution of both dependent and independent tasks on fog nodes, which affect the computing latencies if not properly balanced.
+In our work, we consider the load distribution of both dependent and independent tasks on fog nodes, which affect the computing latencies and system energy if not properly balanced.

 ## Features

 * Load balancing of offloading both dependent and independent tasks.
-* Consider coverage areas of base stations for load balancing.

 * Secure fog node authentication at the fog node controller based on Shamir secret sharing scheme.

 ## Execution Environment